Health/Medical Admin Services

 |Hispanic or Latino||1,279|

-Health & Medical Administrative Services appeals to people across the globe.
+Americans aren’t the only ones with an interest in Health & Medical Administrative Services.
 About 4.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia